helloanh/dii-ads-template/ruby-on-rails-template/ruby-template/README.md

 }
 ```

 3. Create resource group.
 Designate the location that is closest to your geographic location.
+Replace **myDiiRubyRG** with your own resource group.

 ```bash
 # list all location